OatsProgramming/miruTV/README.md

 ## Acknowledgements
 This was made possible thanks to the [Enime API](https://docs.enime.moe/).
 If you're curious about the nit and grit details, you can check out the project [here](https://github.com/Enime-Project).

-This was also made with possible with [OPlayer](https://oplayer.vercel.app/): a beautiful, modern HTML5 video player that makes development a whole lot easier.
+This was also made possible with [OPlayer](https://oplayer.vercel.app/): a beautiful, modern HTML5 video player that makes development a whole lot easier.
 You can check out their project [here](https://github.com/shiyiya/oplayer).